UConn vs. Arkansas: Odds, spread, over/under - NCAA Tournament Sweet 16

 UConn vs. Arkansas: Odds, spread, over/under and other Vegas lines - NCAA Tournament Sweet 16

-The No. 8-seed Arkansas Razorbacks (22-13) are ready for a Sweet 16 matchup against the No. 4 UConn Huskies (27-8) on Thursday at 7:15 PM as the NCAA Tournament continues at T-Mobile Arena airing on CBS.
+A place in the Elite Eight of the NCAA Tournament will go to either the No. 4 UConn Huskies (27-8) or the No. 8 Arkansas Razorbacks (22-13) when the teams square off in the Sweet 16.
+This game tips off at 7:15 PM on Thursday.

-You will see odds, spreads, over/unders and more across multiple sportsbooks for the UConn vs. Arkansas matchup in this article.
+In this article, you can check out the spread and odds across multiple sportsbooks for the UConn vs. Arkansas matchup.

 UConn vs. Arkansas Game Info